Product Docs

 Finally, run the image with:

-As discussed in the introduction, it is possible to combine your fully-featured image with a distroless runtime in a Docker multistage build, and this will give you a final image that is also distroless.
-The Getting Started with Python tutorial shows in detail how to accomplish that using a -dev variant as builder, and the distroless Chainguard Python image as runtime.
-You can also accomplish the same results by using your newly built image based on wolfi-base in place of the -dev variant of the Python image.
-The only difference is that you’ll need a few more steps to set up your builder image.
+The Getting Started with Python tutorial shows in detail how to accomplish that using a -dev variant as builder, and the distroless Chainguard Python image as production image.
+You can also accomplish the same results by using your newly-built image based on wolfi-base in place of the -dev variant of the Python image.
+We’ll change the build to use a virtual environment to package the dependencies and add an extra step to create the final image.

 The following Dockerfile uses a multi-stage build to obtain a final distroless image that contains everything the application needs to run.
 The build requires additional software that is not carried along to the final image.